Day 55: Whakapapaiti Valley Track and Mangahuia Track

 We were surprised with a few stretches of boardwalk, which helped our pace a bit, but the boardwalk wasn’t nearly enough, and had very curious omissions.

-The forest canopy eventually shrunk down and stopped protecting us from the sun, but the trail tread dried out and became easier to hike.
+The forest canopy eventually shrunk down and stopped protecting us from the sun, but that allowed the trail tread to dry out and become easier to hike.

 Forest